yoavniran/gulp-jest-jspm/README.md

 If you're also testing using the [Jest](https://facebook.github.io/jest/) framework you will quickly learn that Jest can't find the dependencies used by your modules since it doesn't know where SystemJS placed them.

-This is where this plugin comes in, it augements the [moduleDirectories ](https://facebook.github.io/jest/docs/configuration.html#moduledirectories-array-string) and [moduleNameMapper](https://facebook.github.io/jest/docs/configuration.html#modulenamemapper-object-string-string) configuration parameters with the info Jest needs to be able to find these aliased modules, whether they are downloaded or your own.
+This is where this plugin comes in, it augments the [moduleDirectories ](https://facebook.github.io/jest/docs/configuration.html#moduledirectories-array-string) and [moduleNameMapper](https://facebook.github.io/jest/docs/configuration.html#modulenamemapper-object-string-string) configuration parameters with the info Jest needs to be able to find these aliased modules, whether they are downloaded or your own.

 ## Usage